dahas/AngularElectronApp/README.md

 }
 ```

-- The last thing to do is to set the `base` tag correctly.
-Open the `index.html` file inside the `src` folder and set the `base` tag like this:
+- Last but not least set the `base` tag correctly.
+Open the `index.html` file inside the `src` folder and change the `href` attribute of the `base` tag from "/" to "./":
 ```
 <base href="./">
 ```

-If you now run "electron.exe", which is in the root folder of your Electron project, you will see your app running in a Windows frame.
+If you now run "electron.exe", from within the root folder of your Electron project, you will see your app running in a Windows frame.

 ## 8. Individualize "electron.exe"

-- The first step is simple: Rename `electron.exe` to `projectName.exe`.
+- Rename `electron.exe` to `projectName.exe`.

-You probably also want to change the icon and the details, that can be seen when right-clicking the exe file.
-Therefore continue with the next step.
+But renaming won´t probably not be enough.
+You surely want to change the icon and the details, that can be seen when right-clicking the exe file, as well.
+Therefore proceed with the next step.

-- Download a small tool called `rcedit`.
-With this tool you can edit the resources and infos attached to a windows executable. https://github.com/electron/rcedit/releases
+- Download and install a small tool called `rcedit`.
+With this tool you can edit the resources and infos attached to a Windows executable. https://github.com/electron/rcedit/releases

 ### Usage: